Statistics: Null hypothesis and alternative hypothesis

 Interpretation of statistical information can often involve the development of a null hypothesis which is usually (but not necessarily) that no relationship exists among variables or that no change occurred over time.
+The alternative hypothesis is the name of the hypothesis that contradicts the null hypothesis.

 The best illustration for a novice is the predicament encountered by a criminal trial.
 The null hypothesis, H0, asserts that the defendant is innocent, whereas the alternative hypothesis, H1, asserts that the defendant is guilty.
 The indictment comes because of suspicion of the guilt.
-The H0 (status quo) stands in opposition to H1 and is maintained unless H1 is supported by evidence "beyond a reasonable doubt".
+The H0 (the status quo) stands in opposition to H1 and is maintained unless H1 is supported by evidence "beyond a reasonable doubt".
 However, "failure to reject H0" in this case does not imply innocence, but merely that the evidence was insufficient to convict.
 So the jury does not necessarily accept H0 but fails to reject H0.
 While one can not "prove" a null hypothesis, one can test how close it is to being true with a power test, which tests for type II errors.

-What statisticians call an alternative hypothesis is simply a hypothesis that contradicts the null hypothesis.